 6-cost Jozu is great for returning one of the opponent’s 6-cost or less Characters to their hand.
 However, you have to return one of your own Characters to your hand to activate this effect, so you usually want to go for low-cost Characters like Songoku or 1-cost Trafalgar Law.
 You easily replay them later in the game or use them as Counter cards.

-Both Jozu and Kyros are great at triggering Leader Boa‘s effect and gaining an extra card draw.
+Jozu is also great for triggering Leader Boa‘s effect and gaining an extra card draw.
 This will help you get ahead of the opponent in resources and control of the field.

 Return Events